-Accessing and listing an Amazon S3 bucket - Amazon Simple Storage Service
+Accessing an Amazon S3 bucket - Amazon Simple Storage Service

 Depending on the use case for your Amazon S3 bucket, there are different recommended methods to access the underlying data in your buckets.
 The following list includes common use cases for accessing your data.